MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 author: caburk
 ms.author: matp
 ms.topic: how-to
-ms.date: 04/30/2024
+ms.date: 05/22/2024
 ms.custom: template-how-to
 contributors:
 - asheehi1
 ---
 # Set up pipelines in Power Platform

 Create and run pipelines to easily deploy solutions to environments.
-There are two different ways to set up pipelines: using the default tenant-wide **platform host** or using a **custom host** that an admin configures.
-Any information within each section pertains to their respective methods of setting up pipelines.
+There are two different ways to set up pipelines:

+- Platform host.
+The default tenant-wide platform host, which can be configured by makers.
+- Custom host.
+Admins configure a custom host to centrally govern citizen-led and pro-dev-led projects.

+Information within each section of this article pertains to the specified host method for setting up pipelines.

 ## Create a personal pipeline using the platform host